raymond4Tell/Queue-Bot/README.md

 1. ~~Need to allow for persons arriving at different times.~~
   * Everybody just has timeEnqueued and timeSpentWaiting values, and calculations are made based on those.
 2. Need to add/test flags for priority tasks or C-level/VIP customers.
-  * Can likely be handled by the simple fact that a VIP has a higher time-rate than other customers?
+  * Can likely be handled by the simple fact that a VIP/priority task has a higher time-rate than other customers?
-  * Still need solution for handling priority drop-everything-and-put-out-these-fires tasks.
 3. Need to add a graphical/web interface, probably in Angular.
   * In progress.
 4. Need to add some better testing mocks.